waywardphilosopher/parami/content/docs/knowing.md

 - And the text of the first reading from Zhuangzi, in Chinese: https://ctext.org/zhuangzi/nourishing-the-lord-of-life

-- This paper questions the traditional reading of Zhuangzi as being a writer who writes in praise of skill.
+- This paper by Eric Schwitzgebel questions the traditional reading of Zhuangzi as being a writer who writes in praise of skill.
 It's well worth reading: https://philarchive.org/archive/SCHTUZ-2

 - This is a good one:  Raphals, L. (1994).
 Skeptical Strategies in the “Zhuangzi” and “Theaetetus.” *Philosophy East and West*, 44(3), 501–526. https://doi.org/10.2307/1399738